What Are Occlusives?

 Argan oil is a favorite occlusive moisturizing ingredient that also provides anti-inflammatory and antioxidant benefits to skin.

-What Are the Best Moisturizing Ingredients for Dry Skin?
+What Are the Best Occlusive Moisturizing Ingredients for Dry Skin?

-Barrier repair moisturizers – the strongest of which use MLE technology – address an underlying cause of dry skin to provide longer-lasting results.
+Barrier repair moisturizers address an underlying cause of dry skin to provide longer-lasting results.
 These products mimic the natural structure and ratio of lipids found on your skin that function as a natural protective barrier.
 The best barrier repair cream will contain fatty acids, ceramides, and cholesterol – the three main fats (lipids) naturally found on healthy skin.
-Zerafite™ and EpiCeram are two excellent barrier repair creams that use MLE technology.
-Both are physician-dispensed products.
+Zerafite™ and EpiCeram are two excellent barrier repair creams.
+Zerafite products are physician-dispensed products and EpiCeram requires a prescription.